EFS-OpenSource/Thetis/docs/source/configuration.rst

      # number of bins used for D-ECE calculation (object detection), required for detection evaluation
      dece_bins: 5

-     # number of quantiles used for Pinball/QCE computation, required for regression and probabilistic
-     # detection evaluation (currently not supported)
-     evaluation_quantiles: 11

    # settings for the evaluation of model fairness
    fairness:
      examine: true